-Brain injuries are multifaceted and can occur for a variety of different reasons both before and after birth.
-Children can be born with injuries this is known as congenital brain injury whereas an injury from trauma is known as acquired or non-congenital brain injury.
+Brain injuries are multifaceted and can occur for a variety of different reasons, both before and after birth.
+Children can be born with injuries - this is known as congenital brain injury, whereas an injury from trauma is known as acquired or non-congenital brain injury.
 Acquired injuries can have an impact on all aspects of a child’s development and academic learning.

 Difficulties the child may experience:

-Motor and Sensory Deficits
+Motor and Sensory Deficits.

-Impaired senses: vision and hearning
+Impaired senses: vision and hearning for example.

-Problems with speech and written language
+Problems with speech and written language.

-Academically behind peers
+Academically behind peers.

-Non age appropriate motor co-ordination skills
+Non age appropriate motor co-ordination skills.

-Lack of attention and concentration at home and school
+Lack of attention and concentration at home and school.

-Poor organisational skills
+Poor organisational skills.

-Poor control of arousal levels
+Poor control of arousal levels.

-Lack of self esteem
+Lack of self esteem.

-Behavioural and emotional issue.
+Behavioural and emotional issues.

 Aims of therapy:

 Hemispheres would primarily adopt a neurodevelopmental approach to therapy, thereby improving the communication between the brain and the body for motor and functional skills, whilst also stimulating different levels of the brain to encourage and facilitate improved neural communication for attention, concentration, cognition and learning.
-It is important to clarify that therapy can assist with improve functioning and relieve many different symptoms for children with congenital brain injuries it is not possible to cure the brain injury.
+It is important to clarify that therapy can assist with improved functioning and relieve many different symptoms for children with congenital brain injuries but it is not possible to cure the brain injury.
 Hemispheres also informs parents and other professionals on how the child’s neurological system is ‘wired’ for learning, so appropriate strategies and approaches can be used to maximise the learning potential.

-On average, children with brain injuries stay on the programme for a minimum of 12 – 24 months but frequently as changes and improvements occur intervention continues on a 4 - 12 weekly basis.
-Early intervention in the programme will better prepare children and their carers for the challenges ahead. ?Hemispheres do not claim to cure brain injuries, however, we do help relieve many different symptoms and improve each child’s overall level of engagement and functioning.
+On average, children with brain injuries stay on the programme for a minimum of 12 – 24 months, but frequently as changes and improvements occur intervention continues on a 4 - 12 weekly basis.
+Early intervention in the programme will better prepare children and their carers for the challenges ahead.
+Hemispheres do not claim to cure brain injuries, however, we do help relieve many different symptoms and improve each child’s overall level of engagement and functioning.